American Indian Medical Scholarship Program

 The Attingham Summer School is an intensive three-week program, based in Britain, that provides students unprecedented access to the collections and landscapes of English Country Houses.
 The specialized level of curatorial expertise offered by attending Attingham is truly unique and gives attendees a keen understanding of the significance of the selected properties and collections.

-Dumbarton House’s own Jerry Foust attended the Attingham Summer School in 2015 and believes the value of the experience, and impact on his work, is impossible to quantify.
-He was granted behind the scenes access to 26 English Country Houses and gained knowledge in decorative and fine arts conservation, house museum management, collections care, and interpretation.
+National Headquarters Dumbarton House staff have attended the Attingham Summer School and believe the value of the experience and impact on their work is impossible to quantify.
+They were granted behind the scenes access to 26 English Country Houses and gained knowledge in decorative and fine arts conservation, house museum management, collections care, and interpretation.

-To support the NSCDA museum properties’ nationally in their collections and interpretive work, the NSCDA established a scholarship on 2013 to support staff participation in the Attingham Summer School.
-The NSCDA Attingham Committee encourages outstanding, highly qualifies museum professionals, employed by a Dames property, to apply to the Attingham Summer School.
+To support the NSCDA museum properties nationally in their collections and interpretive work, the NSCDA established a scholarship on 2013 to support staff participation in the Attingham Summer School.
+The NSCDA Attingham Committee encourages outstanding, highly qualified museum professionals, employed by a Great American Treasures property, to apply to the Attingham Summer School.